ZerBea/hcxdumptool/README.md

 LED flashes every 5 seconds if everything is fine and signals are received

-LED turns on, if no signal received during the last past 5 seconds
+LED flashes twice, if no signal received during the last past 5 seconds

 Press push button at least > 5 seconds until LED turns on (also LED turns on if hcxdumptool terminates)